 PhD reflections

 I finished my PhD in November 2024!
 I’m grateful to everyone who supported me along the way.
-What follows is not unsolicited advice to anyone, but lessons I learned through my own journey and some patterns I’ve noticed in others.
-Every PhD path is different, and this is simply mine.
+What follows are lessons I learned through my own journey and patterns I’ve noticed in others.
+Every PhD path is different—but perhaps some of these reflections will resonate.

-The single most critical lesson I learned was how to drive my own research.
-That might sound like the very definition of a PhD.
-But I was surprised to discover how easy it is to become a passenger in your own project.
+The single biggest lesson was learning to exercise agency.
+It is the feeling of being in the driver’s seat of one’s work: taking initiative, making decisions, and owning the outcomes.
+This might sound like the very definition of being a researcher, but I was surprised to discover how easy it is to become a passenger in one’s own PhD project.

-Indeed, the alternative pattern is a familiar one.
+The alternative, “passenger” pattern is a familiar one.
 You start the PhD program with broad, youthful interests.
 Advisors, seasoned and well-meaning, suggest a project.
 You adopt it, often eagerly, declaring it as your scientific field.
 There’s a warm sense of security in this; the project is sanctioned, the path laid out.
 Even if it doesn’t quite pan out as hoped, the effort is seen as admirable, and it counts toward graduation.
-But I think in that comfort lies a quiet risk: one can drift through years of work without ever truly owning your work.
-Here are a few reflections on why taking the wheel, however unsteadily, feels important to me.
+But in that comfort lies a quiet risk: one can drift through years of work without ever truly owning it.

 Independent thinking begets divergence